 - Handling changes in source structures

-The combination of the Operational and Business Data Vault areas provides the EDW with a flexible solution to apply common business logic without losing the ability to change the interpretation; the ‘raw’ data will always be available in the Operational Data Vault.
+The combination of the Raw and Business Data Vault areas provides the EDW with a flexible solution to apply common business logic without losing the ability to change the interpretation; the ‘raw’ data will always be available in the Raw Data Vault.

-The Business Data Vault area is closely linked to the Operational Data Vault area and in most cases provides separate cleaned or changed instances of tables that already exist in the Operational Data Vault.
-The Business Data Vault is not a full copy of the Operational Data Vault.
-Typically the Business Data Vault tables will refer to Operational Data Vault area Hub tables and provide an alternative perspective to Operational Data Vault Satellite or Link tables.
+The Business Data Vault area is closely linked to the Raw Data Vault area and in most cases provides separate cleaned or changed instances of tables that already exist in the Operational Data Vault.
+The Business Data Vault is not a full copy of the Raw Data Vault.
+Typically the Business Data Vault tables will refer to Raw Data Vault area Hub tables and provide an alternative perspective to Operational Data Vault Satellite or Link tables.

 Enterprise wide business rules are, of course, specific for each implementation but usually provide a solution for deduplication, determining a single customer view or data quality updates.
 This also includes detecting data quality issues, errors and/or exceptions.
 These are treated as interpretations, and are flagged (tagged) for further processing using advanced ETL concepts such as Error Bitmaps.